rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 );
 {{< /highlight >}}

-That's it.
-You only had to extend the query and React's component structure in order to render the result.
+You extended the query and React's component structure to render the result.
 It's a straight forward implementation when you are using a GraphQL API as your data source which has a well defined underlying schema for these field relationships.

-Last but not least, you are going to implement real pagination with the `issues` list field.
-At least, there has to be a button to fetch more issues from the GraphQL API.
-After all, you want to make the pagination functionality kind of feature complete for your application by fetching more pages of the list eventually.
-Otherwise, you would always end up with only a couple of issues, or one page of issues, without ever having the ability to show all issues.
-So what's the best place for fetching more issues?
-It could be a button in the Repository component below of the rendered list of issues.
-Clicking the button would result into fetching one more page of issues from the GraphQL API.
-And clicking it another time should fetch the next page.
+Lastly, you will implement real pagination with the `issues` list field, as there should be a button to fetch more issues from the GraphQL API to make it a function of a completed application.
+Here is how to implement a button:

 {{< highlight javascript "hl_lines=3 12 14" >}}
 const Repository = ({